 This is a huge win for our neighborhood — it keeps the area vibrant, accessible and truly community-centered.” - Natalie Yoder, Board Member and owner of nearby business Stodgy Brewing

-Frequently Asked Questions about our pending relocation to Beavers Market:
+Frequently Asked Questions about our upcoming relocation to Beavers Market:

 Q: Is the co-op moving or opening a second location?